shivamkrmaurya/CodeJEE/README.md

-# Getting Started with CodeJEE React App
+# Getting Started with CodeJEE React APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts for running code

 In the project directory, you can run: